The .22 Magnum pistol is a rare bird, but we pick four top options in the caliber to satiate even the most finicky rimfire fan.

 The WMP is a full-size, polymer-framed handgun with a 4.5-inch barrel and 15-round magazine capacity.
 It has a typical accessory rail on the underside and an optics-cut slide on top.
 The front sight is also fiber optic.
 The pistol is fully ambidextrous as well, in part thanks to its unique Quad release mechanism that features both a traditional button mag release and a Walther-style paddle release on each side.

 These features combine to make the WMP a very versatile pistol, just like the cartridge it fires.
 With its optics-ready slide, it could be used in competition, for pest control or just for having a blast at the range.
-Regardless of your reason, this new release is undoubtedly one of the best .22 Magnum pistol designs on the market.
+Regardless of your reason for wanting one, we believe that the new WMP will soon establish itself as one of the best .22 Magnum pistol designs on the market.

 Caliber: .22 Magnum